ole1986/vscode-arma-dev/README.md

 * `version`: a version number to track possible changes (not immplemented)
 * `ftpConnection`: setup SFTP connection using host, username and password (optionally path)
 * `ftpConnectionFile`: setup SFTP connection by using a separate file
-* `postProcess`: run some additional scripts once a command has been successfully executed - see [Post Processing](#user-content-post-processing)
+* `postProcess`: run some additional scripts once a command has been successfully executed - see "Post Processing"

+## Toggle Code Live

+Code live is taking advantage of using symbolic links refering to the source code instead of using a PBO file.
+This allows you to immediately apply changes in game.

+BE AWARE: Some code need to be reloaded differently, some are blocked from being reloaded (E.g. the use of `compileFinal`)

+Also, to enable the use of folders inside the addons directory it is requires to execute the game with `-filePatching` startup parameter.
+When running the command `Arma 3: Run (with logging)` the extension is taking care of this parameter.

 ## Post Processing